flatpak/flatpak-builder-tools/readme.md

 ## Converting JSON to YAML with flatpak-json2yaml.py

+### With repo cloning

+ 1. Clone the repo: `git clone https://github.com/flatpak/flatpak-builder-tools`
+ 2. Execute the following command: `flatpak-json2yaml.py /path/to/sample-file.json --output sample-file.yml`

+### Without repo cloning

- 1. Save the contents of `flatpak-json2yaml.py` to any directory.
+ 1. Save the contents of `flatpak-json2yaml.py` to any directory with the same filename.
  2. Execute the following command: `python3 flatpak-json2yaml.py /path/to/sample-file.json --output sample-file.yml`

 If you experience any errors with packages, create a virtual environment and install the missing packages.